 4. If you and your partner have different temperature preferences

 Using a swamp cooler with air conditioning has become a lifesaver for couples with different temperature preferences.
 For example, if you like it cold, but your partner dresses up in layers with the lightest breeze, you no longer need to freeze your beloved by turning on the AC.
-Instead, simply cool down your personal space with a swamp cooler when you need it.
+Instead, simply cool down your personal space with an air swamp cooler when you need it.
 In this scenario, evaporative cooling and air conditioning make a perfect combination for those with different needs.

 You shouldn't be using a swamp cooler if you want to add to the efficiency of the air-con.
 Running an evaporative cooler and air conditioner together will not make the room colder than the temperature set on the AC.